-It is helpful to remind yourself that there will typically be ups and downs during recovery from your breast augmentation top surgery, formerly referred to as MTF top surgery or MTF breast augmentation.
+It is helpful to remind yourself that there will typically be ups and downs during recovery from your breast augmentation top surgery.
 In this article, we provide instructions on the daily activities you can do to optimize your recovery and healing.
 We discuss various restrictions for physical activity, showering, diet, and lifestyle to help you prepare and know what to expect after your gender affirming surgery.

 VERY IMPORTANT: If you have excessive bleeding or pain, call our surgeons at (415) 780-1515.
 You can reach your surgeon day or night by calling the normal office line.

 YOUR FIRST 24 HOURS: When you wake up from surgery in the recovery area of the hospital you were operated on, it is normal to feel groggy or disoriented.
 Most patients experience some initial bruising and swelling that will gradually dissipate over the course of several weeks.